Faruhcon/BallBlog/source/content/category-folder/resume.md

 - TODO: architectural tradeoffs of tablet placement and ground markers and gameplay+safety (programmer and hardware)
 - TODO: tech support bullet point regarding site staff feedback and implementation
 - TODO: novel hardware choices (kinect, novint falcon), off the shelf hardware choices (software too?)
+- TODO: (programming): notebook on what system stats mean, documentation
+- TODO: state machine for vfb/vsb animations and maybe arduino??
+- TODO: AR/VR/MR experience

 <!--- Non-Erin Approved (lol) --->
 - Designed robust system used by xxx children across yyy sites which continued to run daily with minimal upkeep for zzz years.
 TODO: add numbers
 - Architected application using MVC & MVVM design patterns to decouple modules for scaling the project.
-- Implemented portable designs to support PC, iOS/iPadOS, Android, and Virtual Reality (Meta Quest).
+- ~~Implemented portable designs to support PC, iOS/iPadOS, Android, and Virtual Reality (Meta Quest).~~
   - TODO: describe new hardware and new environments as new bullet point(s), buzz word: portability

 ### Notes and brainstorming